 - Combining fill with foam so that the middle never fully flattens.

 Using a Full Sized Child's Bed for Dogs

 This is not so much a DIY as it is a different approach to dog beds by using other readily available products in a slightly different way.
 When Humphrey joined the family, the two dogs wanted to snuggle together.
 Well, the puppy wanted to snuggle with his big brother.
 At first it was not quite reciprocated, but tolerated!
 As Humphrey grew, they outgrew sharing the Molly Mutt duvets.
 We went looking for a giant dog bed, but couldn’t find one.
 After a spate of jealously at some of the overseas options (and some sticker shock, too), we decided to make our own.

 The Big Boy Bed for Big Boys

-In a light bulb moment, we bought a basic foam single mattress (NZ$59 from a furniture shop) cased it in a single duvet cover ($NZ10 on clearance) and voila!
+In a light bulb moment, we bought a foam single mattress (NZ$59 from a furniture shop) and cased it in a single duvet cover ($NZ10 on clearance).
 A GIANT dog bed for a very small price!
 (NZ$69 is just shy of US$50 at current exchange rates).
-I also picked up a top-of-the-line mattress protector (a mere NZ$20 on clearance), which will be a perfect addition in case Oli’s occasional LBL leakage increases with age.
+I also picked up a top-of-the-line mattress protector (a mere NZ$20 on clearance), which will be a perfect addition.
+It will help keep things easy-clean, but also add extra protection in case senior Oli’s occasional light bladder leakage increases with age.